‘Game Of Thrones’ Fans Believe Jon Snow Could Kill Daenerys In Season 8

 The theory does go on to guess that if that were to happen, Jon could possibly marry Lyanna Mormont in the future when she’s much older, and she could rule alongside him.

 As previously reported by The Inquisitr, there are a ton of fan theories floating around about how Game of Thrones will end, but the secrets and spoilers have been kept under wraps.
-No major leaks have been released to fans, and it seems fans are counting down the hours until they can begin the eighth and final season.
+No major leaks have come to light, and it seems fans are counting down the hours until they can begin the eighth and final season.

-As previously reported by The Inquisitr, one of the most shocking fan theories is that the Night King will invade Winterfell and resurrect all of the dead Stark family members, who currently rest in the tombs under the city.
+Per a previous report by The Inquisitr, one of the most shocking fan theories is that the Night King will invade Winterfell and resurrect all of the dead Stark family members, who currently rest in the tombs under the city.

-If that were to happen, fans would see the white walker versions of some fan favorite characters, including, Catelynn Stark, Ned Stark, and their kids, Robb and Rickon, and possibly even Jon Snow’s biological mother, Lyanna Stark.
+If that were to happen, fans would see the white walker versions of some fan-favorite characters, including, Catelyn, Ned, their kids, Robb and Rickon, and possibly even Jon Snow’s biological mother, Lyanna Stark.

-An army of undead Stark family members terrorizing Winterfell sounds like a nightmare, although with only seven episodes in Season 8, it may not become a reality.
+An army of undead Stark family members terrorizing Winterfell sounds like a nightmare.
+With with only six episodes in Season 8, it may not become a reality.

 Fans can watch the Game of Thrones Season 8 premiere on HBO tonight.
-The show airs at 9 p.m. and will also be streaming on HBO GO.
+The show airs at 9 p.m. and will also be streaming on HBO Go.